Search for a report, a publication, an expert...

 How can France and Europe fully capitalize on the "Indian moment" that is shaping the 21st century?
 Both are key players in India's pursuit of a balanced global power dynamic, as India will remain committed to diversifying its partnerships.

-The coming years are a prime opportunity for France to enhance its economic ties with India and establish a robust agenda for collaboration in environmental and agri-food sectors.
+The coming years are a prime opportunity for Europe to enhance its economic ties with India and establish a robust agenda for collaboration in environmental and agri-food sectors.
 For both France and Europe, it will be a matter of overcoming points of tension and of taking advantage of the many steps forward in the Europe-India agenda in order to base the relationship on an encouraging and tangible dynamic.

-This paper is part of a series of short and medium-term scenarios that outline potential trajectories for certain countries, with the aim of supporting decision-making.
+These papers are part of a series of short and medium-term scenarios that outline potential trajectories for certain countries, with the aim of supporting decision-making.

 The Challenge of Food Security